Books by Debi Bower available on Amazon - shop now

 Winner, with a combined 61.9% of the vote

-Because Lamberton Conservatory is actually in Highland Park, we combined the votes to crown them both winners, though they would have taken first and second place separately anyway.
+Because Lamberton Conservatory is actually in Highland Park, we combined the votes to crown both winners, though they would have taken first and second place separately.

 The vast and diverse collections of flowers, bushes, and trees throughout the park offer surprise-and-delight in every season.